-WARNING: For your own safety, read operating instructions manual before operating tool.
+WARNING: For your own safety, read all of the instructions and precautions before operating tool.

 PROPOSITION 65 WARNING: Some dust created by using power tools contain chemicals known to the state of California to cause cancer, birth defects or other reproductive harm.